WolfExplode/bpm_analysis/Documentation/BPM Analysis documentation.md

 > [!think]
 > to identify when stethoscope lifts cause noise, we can do the reverse of our post processing pass and look at all the frequency range outside where we might expect heartbeats to be.
 This will give us a inverse of our current Hubert envelope where the sum of both envelopes should in theory be the envelope of the entire audio since it encompasses all frequencies.
 Then if there is a lot of "not so heartbeat sounding noise at high amplitude at this location" then we know that it's likely to be noise. we can use this to generate our continuous noise score emission.
 - [x] implemented

+### HF noise-segment detection (inverse-band gate)
+The idea above is now an explicit pass: the preprocessing stage builds an **inverse-band envelope** (energy outside the heart-sound passband), and a gate turns that continuous signal into discrete "this span is noise" intervals that Pass 3 can act on.

+**Why outside the band:** real heart sounds live in the low passband.
+Energy in the out-of-band region (above the taper, `inverse_band_taper_low_hz` -> `inverse_band_taper_high_hz`) is mostly not heartbeat - it is stethoscope handling, clothing rub, bumps, lung/airflow noise.
+So a loud inverse-band envelope is direct evidence of contamination at that moment, independent of how the passband looks.
+This is the reverse of the normal envelope: it asks "how much non-heartbeat sound is here?" rather than "how much heartbeat sound is here?"